 Your WorkSafe agent is responsible for assessing your claim and determining liability.

-Decisions on liability must be made within certain timeframes determined by legislation.
-For most claims, this is 28 days.
+Decisions on liability must be made within certain timeframes as determined by legislation.
+For most claims, this is 28 days from receipt.

 If your claim is accepted

-Your agent will let you know in writing that the claim is accepted and provide other important information, including the amount of the weekly payments (if applicable).
+Your agent will let you know in writing that the claim has been accepted and provide other important information, including the amount of the weekly payments (if applicable).

 If your claim is rejected